- Designated parking areas (lots and meters) are enforced 7 a.m. - 4 p.m. (except Saturdays,

-- Residential Lots are enforced 24/7 for proper permit.
-Residential permits are specific to an assigned lot.
+- Residential Lots/Daniell Heights Blocks are enforced 24/7 for proper permit.
+Residential permits are specific to an assigned lot/block.

 Night Parking Ban

-- Campus housing residents may park in their designated lots.
+- Campus housing residents must park in their designated lot/block.

 - Employees who work an assigned shift may park in an overnight parking space assigned to them by Transportation Services.

-Transportation Services posts notices in residence halls at least 24 hours in advance when lots are going to be cleared.
+Transportation Services sends out emails and posts notices in residence halls at least 24 hours in advance when lots are going to be cleared.
 It is the responsibility of vehicle owners to be aware of these notices and move their vehicles accordingly to avoid being ticketed and/or towed.